"Jesus feeds the five thousand" is the only miracle by Jesus that is recorded in all four Gospels; and they all vary somewhat in their accounts.

 Then they began to follow Jesus; many simply hoping for more free food.

 But, wouldn't that a natural thing to do?
-After all, from all appearances they had seen Jesus do the same thing Moses had done.
+After all, the miracle where Jesus feeds the five thousand was the same thing Moses had done.

-These people had recognized Jesus as being the one in Moses' prophesy, and were hopeing to secure a constant supply of food through Him as their forefathers had through Moses.
+These people had recognized Jesus as being the one in Moses' prophesy, and were hoping to secure a constant supply of food through Him as their forefathers had through Moses.

 OUR LAST VERSE IN THIS PART: (but this story continues next week)